Severfield: Steel (UK) Ltd and Steel UK Ltd

-Meat processing equipment
+Manabo

 In 1995, Severfield's meat processing safety equipment subsidiary Manabo (UK) Ltd began trading.
 Initially the business was a 75% joint venture with the original technology developer but in 1996, Severfield Reeve bought out all remaining minority shareholdings.
 The established Scandinavian distributor for Manabo's products agreed to purchase from the new company.
-Manabo manufactured at sites around Thirsk and, from 1997, operated a chain mail glove factory in Bataszek, Hungary.
+Manabo manufactured at sites around Thirsk and from 1997, operated a chain mail glove factory in Bataszek, Hungary.

-Such was the anticipated transformation of the structural steel business that by 1997, The Times described Severfield as a specialist engineer and supplier of equipment for the meat and poultry processing industry.
-However, in the same year company founder John Severs blamed Manabo's six monthly £902,000 losses on the meat industry being reluctant to change its ways in health and hygiene.The glove business and company were sold in 2000 after a further £2 million loss in 1998, and asset write-down of £2.8 million in 1999.
+Such was the anticipated transformation of the structural steel business that by 1997, The Times described Severfield as a "specialist engineer and supplier of equipment for the meat and poultry processing industry".
+However in the same year, company founder John Severs blamed Manabo's six monthly £902,000 losses on the meat industry being "reluctant to change its ways in health and hygiene".The glove business and company were sold in 2000 after a further £2 million loss in 1998, and asset write-down of £2.8 million in 1999.

 Severfield Reeve Projects Ltd

 In 1991, subsidiary Severfield Reeve Projects Ltd was incorporated, initially to carry out construction at Severfield's plants.
 It began to undertake main contracting for others in 1997.

-Severfield Reeve Projects diversified into house building in 2002, purchasing on its own account a site in Bagby for two traditional, five bedroom dwellings with 1 acre gardens.
+Severfield Reeve Projects diversified into house building in 2002, purchasing, on its own account, a site in Bagby for two traditional, five bedroom dwellings with 1 acre gardens.

-In 2008, it launched a property investment division with the purchase of distribution warehouses for £7.1 million.
+In 2008, it launched a property investment division with the purchase of distribution warehouses from Royal Mail and the RNLI for £7.1 million.
 The value of the initial investments was written down by £2.1 million in 2009.
 New projects and investments by Severfield Reeve Projects Ltd stopped in 2009, and it closed in 2011.